MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-emissions-impact-dashboard-for-m365.md

 ### Finding your company’s Microsoft 365 Tenant ID

-Follow the steps on [this page](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id to find your tenant ID).
+Follow the steps on [this page](https://docs.microsoft.com/onedrive/find-your-office-365-tenant-id) to find your tenant ID.

 ## FAQs